 Let’s take a closer look at what they agreed to do to each other: the TC was built on a shortened Dodge Daytona platform.
-There were no less than three engines in the TC’s failed three-year life-span: the 89’s got a slightly modified Turbo II 2.2 L four coupled to the old 3-speed automatic transaxle.
+There were no less than three engines in the TC’s failed three-year life-span: the 89’s got a slightly modified Turbo II 2.2 L four coupled to the old three-speed automatic transaxle.
 Given the turbo lag, narrow power band, and the buzziness of the (non-balance shaft) 2.2 four, this was not a good way to make a first impression.

-The ’90 and ’91 TC became a tri-continental affair, with Mitsubishi contributing its 3.0 L SOHC V6, now coupled to the infamous Ultra-Trash-O-Matic A604 in its maiden outing.
+The ’90 and ’91 TC became a tri-continental affair, with Mitsubishi contributing its 3.0 L SOHC V6, now coupled to the infamous Ultra-Self-Destruct-O-Matic A604 in its maiden outing.
 Some 500 TCs were built with a different power train altogether: a specially built turbo 2.2 L four with a Cosworth 16 valve cylinder head and other go-fast goodies.
 It was paired with a Getrag five speed manual box.
 Undoubtedly, the ultimate K car engine-tranny combo.
 Also undoubtedly scary to source parts for nowadays.

 Apparently, not too many folks saw the value proposition, despite the Maserati name and some nicely stitched leather in the cabin.
 Lee had assumed TC sales of 5 – 10 k annually.
 A total 7300 TCs were sold in three years, way below that target.
 Oh well; I’m sure he and Alejandro had fun hashing out their baby.
 Seems like DeTomaso got the better end of the deal, consistent with his track record.